-As the owner of Sunview by Style Glass and Aluminium on the Sunshine Coast, Bruce Pine’s business success has come from producing a premium product combined with great customer service.
+As the owner of Sunview by Style Glass and Aluminium on the Sunshine Coast, Bruce Prince’s business success has come from producing a premium product combined with great customer service.

 The business currently employs 12 people, including glaziers and support staff, and a recent new hire, Hunter, who is on the autism spectrum.